Latand/MedSyncWebApp/mkdocs/docs/index.md

 #### Local Testing (Optional):

 - **Ngrok**: If you opt to run the project locally and still want external access, you can use Ngrok.
-This will require creating an account with Ngrok, setting up a static domain (free tier), and noting down the domain for later use.
+This will require creating an account with Ngrok, setting up 2 static domains (paid option), and noting down the domains for later use.
   Detailed instructions for Ngrok setup can be found on [a dedicated page](ngrok.md).

 ### Project Composition: